buildpacks/libcnb/docs/detect.md

 }
 ```

 Here we pass the key-value pair `(version, 1.0)` as metadata from the detect phase of the example buildpack to the build phase.
+Metadata can be arbitrarily nested, but it must be textual as it is serialized to TOML at the end of the detect phase.

 ```go
 func (d Detector) Detect(context DetectContext) (DetectResult, error) {